ajith253/PowerBI_Pizza_Sales_Dashboard/README.md

-# PowerBI_Pizza_Sales_Dashboard
-This project analyzes Pizza Sales Data using Power BI to track sales performance, customer preferences, and revenue trends.
-The dashboard provides actionable insights that can help businesses make data-driven decisions to improve sales strategy, optimize menu offerings, and identify top-performing products.
+# Pizza_Shop_Sales_Data_Analysis (Interactive Dashboard Creation by Using PowerBI)
+## Project Objective
+  The objective of this project is to develop an interactive Power BI dashboard that provides a comprehensive analysis of pizza sales performance.
+By tracking key KPIs such as total revenue, orders, and average order value, the dashboard helps identify top-performing pizzas, categories, and sizes while uncovering customer demand patterns across days, weeks, and months.
+It also highlights weekday vs weekend performance and peak sales hours, enabling businesses to make data-driven decisions to optimize menu offerings, marketing strategies, and operational efficiency.